mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group must take two actions:

 1. Send a Welcome message to the new member
-2. Send an Add message to the group (including the new member)
+2. Send an Add message to the current members of the group

-The Welcome message contains the information that the new member needs to initialize a GroupContext object that can be updated to the current state using the Add message.
+The Welcome message contains the information that the new member needs to initialize a GroupContext object and join the group key schedule at the epoch in which it is added.
 This information is encrypted for the new member using HPKE.
 The recipient key pair for the HPKE encryption is the one included in the indicated ClientInitKey.
-The "add_key_nonce" field contains the key and nonce used to encrypt the corresponding Add message; if it is not encrypted, then this field MUST be set to the null optional value.

 ~~~~~
 struct {